gracelang/language/standardPrelude/standard.md

     // -1 when self < 0, and +1 when self > 0

     isNaN -> Boolean
-    // true if this Number is not a number, i.e., if it is NaN
+    // true if this Number is not a number, i.e., if it is NaN.
+For example, 0/0 returns NaN

     isEven -> Boolean
     // true if this number is even